Renaissance Man

 Most tends to be a Gentleman Scientist

-Renaissance Men To Follow and Peruse1
+Renaissance Men To Follow and Peruse11 Standing on The Shoulders of Giants

 living